michael-leese/charityfund/testing.md

     * Donor message are displayed.
     * View Appeals Nav Link is highlighted.
 8. Edit Profile(must be logged in):
+    * Navigation via the profile image in navbarwith Hi message.
     * Give you the options to update your user profile and save.
     * There is a button to direct you to change password page if required.
     * Go back button takes you to Home page(logged in).
-    * Edit Profile Nav Link is highlighted.
 9. Change Password(must be logged in):
     * Provides a clear set of instructions of how to construct new password.
 If you do not fill out the fields correctly you are instructed to do so.
     * If you populate the form with valid information and save then you are directed back to the Edit Profile page with a success message, cancel redirects you back to Edit Profile page also, without a message.
 10. About:
     * The image takes users to the Home page.
-    * If you are an admin user and logged in with an admin account you can view the Site Test Framework Information, if not then you are redirected back to the index page with a message, depending on if logged in or if logged in and not an admin.
+    * If you are an admin user and logged in with an admin account you can view the Site Test Framework remotely, if not then you are redirected back to the index page with a message, depending on if logged in or if logged in and not an admin.
     * About Nav Link is highlighted.
 11. Register Org(must be logged in):
     * You are provided with a form to create an organisation.